DAILY-MANAGE/daily-manage-web/README.md

 ## To-Do

-- [ ] Align lembrar senha with the check box on the login page
+- [ ] Decide if we'll use Empresa ou Equipe
-- [ ] Replace the default input with the one from shadcn/ui and make it work with the forms.
+- [ ] Authentication Service
-- [ ] Apply zod to the login/cadastro/recuperar-senha pages.
+- [ ] Logout Page missing auth features
-- [ ] Design the dashboard so it looks functional to the SaaS theme
+- [ ] Make all forms work with the new hooks
-- [ ] Design the cover art for the login/cadastro/recuperar-senha pages.
+- [ ] Make it pull names and whatever is needed
 ## Run Development Environment

 ```bash